 "Put it on my tab," Garrus continued to adjust his aim around the armory.
 "This is some damn fine hardware.
 Thanks for putting it together for me."

-"Roger that," Garrus said and lowered the rifle.
-He looked it over and chuckled.
+"Roger that," Garrus lowered the rifle and chuckled.
 "A Cerberus scope on a turian rifle.
 Heads will explode without ever firing a shot."

 Jacob laughed.
 "Yeah, just don't go posting reviews on the extranet.
 I still need my pension."

 "Your secret is safe with me.
 It's not a bad combination, really.
 Turian and human.
 The original Normandy was a joint turian-human endeavor."